Sherwood Anderson: Later work

 Anderson frequently contributed articles to newspapers.
 In 1935, he was commissioned to go to Franklin County, Virginia to cover a major federal trial of bootleggers and gangsters, in what was called "The Great Moonshine Conspiracy".
 More than 30 men had been indicted for trial.
 In his article, he said Franklin was the "wettest county in the world," a phrase used as a title for a 21st-century novel by Matt Bondurant.

 In the 1930s, Anderson published Death in the Woods (short stories), Puzzled America (essays), and Kit Brandon: A Portrait (novel).
 In 1932, Anderson dedicated his novel Beyond Desire to Copenhaver.
 Although by this time he was considered to be less influential overall in American literature, some of what have become his most quoted passages were published in these later works.
 The books were otherwise considered inferior to his earlier ones.

 Beyond Desire built on his interest in the trade union movement and was set during the 1929 Loray Mill Strike in Gastonia, North Carolina.
 Hemingway referred to it satirically in his novel, To Have and Have Not (1937), where he included as a minor character an author working on a novel of Gastonia.

 In his later years, Anderson and Copenhaver lived on his Ripshin Farm in Troutdale, Virginia, which he purchased in 1927 for use during summers.
 While living there, he contributed to a country newspaper, columns that were collected and published posthumously.

 Just weeks before his death, Anderson started on a radio script for The Free Company, a group of which Anderson was a founding member in early 1941.
 The Free Company consisted of "a group of prominent writers and Hollywood and stage stars which is presenting a series of thirteen radio plays dealing with Civil Liberties over the Columbia Broadcasting System".
 Anderson drafted the story titled "Above Suspicion", but died before finishing the radio play.
 Members of the company completed the script, and produced it May 4, 1941, in tribute to his memory.

 Death

 Anderson's grave marker at Round Hill Cemetery in Marion, Virginia.
 Designed by Wharton Esherick and executed in black granite by Victor Riu.

-Anderson died on March 8, 1941, at the age of 64, taken ill during a cruise to South America.
-He had been feeling abdominal discomfort for a few days, which was later diagnosed as peritonitis.
-Anderson and his wife debarked from the cruise liner Santa Lucia and went to the hospital in Colón, Panama, where he died on March 8.
+During a cruise to South America, Anderson had been feeling abdominal discomfort for a few days.
+He and his wife debarked from the cruise liner Santa Lucia and went to the hospital in Colón, Panama where he died on March 8, 1941, at the age of 64.
 An autopsy revealed that a swallowed toothpick had done internal damage resulting in peritonitis.

 Anderson's body was returned to the United States, where he was buried at Round Hill Cemetery in Marion, Virginia.
 His epitaph reads, "Life, Not Death, Is the Great Adventure".